Gurpreet06/Wifi-Crack/README.md

 The Handshake attack mode, where we can obtain a valid handshake with which later we can apply brute force attack to obtain the Wi-Fi password.

 #### PKMID Attack
-PKMID Attack mode which focuses its attention on wireless networks that do not have associated clients.
+PKMID Attack mode is for wireless networks that do not have associated clients, and it tries to obtain a PMKID.

 ## Examples of How To Use